 Lara elected to accelerate the drill program at the Planalto Project, and on May 28, 2019, filed a "Final Exploration Report" ("RFP") with the National Agency of Mining ("ANM") in Brazil.
 On June 20, 2019, Lara and Capstone amended their agreement, such that the initial three-year earn-in period for Capstone to acquire a 49% interest in the project, now starts from the date of approval of the RFP and the 2019 drill program as fulfilling Capstone's first-year work commitment.
 Capstone transferred US\$500,000 to Lara upon signing of the amendment to cover the payment to Lara due upon receipt of the permit to drill, the payment due to the underlying vendor and partial reimbursement of Lara's costs.
 The RFP was approved on October 31, 2019, and in Capstone has reimbursed Lara the additional costs of US\$600,000.
 The remaining conditions of the agreement are unchanged, and exploration work resumed in November 2019.
-Capstone advanced US\$400,000 to Lara in November 2019 and a further US\$413,222 February 2020, to fund ongoing project expenditures.
+Capstone advanced US\$400,000 to Lara in November 2019.
+Capstone has advanced a further \$873,165 in the nine months ended September 30, 2020, to fund ongoing project expenditures.